BitBagCommerce/SyliusWishlistPlugin/doc/04-development.md

 #### Installation

-Clone this repo, go to the plugin root directory and run
+Clone this repository, go to the plugin root directory and run

 ```bash
 $ composer install